B.A., DePauw University

 M.Ed., M.A., Ph.D., Northwestern University

 When I’m not at USF I spend a lot of time taking care of my three young sons.
-I enjoy reading, jogging, taking cello lessons, exploring Chicago, hiking, and camping.
+I enjoy reading, jogging, taking cello lessons, exploring Chicago, hiking, camping, and traveling.
 I put my developmental psychology interest to work in the real world by leading a scouting group for young kids through the Outdoor Service Guides organization.